 Tucked in the Jura Mountains of western France sits the small commune of Saint-Claude, the unlikely pipe capital of the world.

 In the 19th and into the 20th century, most British pipes were made with bowls imported from Saint-Claude.
-Although these pipes were still stamped with a mark identifying them to be English made, almost no bowls were actually turned in England.
+Although these pipes were still stamped with a mark identifying them as English made, almost no bowls were actually turned in England.
 Barling began importing these pre-turned bowls in 1870 when briar pipe making was likely a budding focus in their business.
 But as we know, Barling would still be listed in census reports for decades to come as craftsmen of various other niches.
 However, it was in 1906 that Barling started to turn their own bowls, right between the census listing them as pipe makers (1901) and then specifically as briar pipe manufacturers (1911).

 The Saint-Claude Strike and Barling’s Adaptation